SandroMueller01/AAL_Project_Course/README.md

 This git hub was created for the project course assisted living.
 The goal therefore is to develope a application with the EduExo prothesis.

 ## Team-Members & (Tasks)
-- Martina Adler
+- Martina Adler (Frontend-Software Unity, Documentation)
-- Sophia Pellegrini
+- Sophia Pellegrini (Documentation, Frontend Design, Concept-Work)
-- Julia Jackermaier
+- Julia Jackermaier (Documentation, Presentation, Concept-Work)
-- Sandro Müller (Backend-Software Arduino)
+- Sandro Müller (Backend-Software Arduino, Frontend-Software Unity, Interface Arduino-Unity)

-Tasks not distributed:
-- (Frontend-Software Unity)
-- (Interface between Arduino and Unity)
-- (Frontend-Software Unity)

 ## Concept of the project
 The concept for Post-Elbow Surgery Rehabilitation Device by Jan Veneman